awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Issue:** When you run a build, the `DOWNLOAD_SOURCE` build phase fails with the error "YAML\_FILE\_ERROR: This build image requires selecting at least one runtime version\."

-**Possible cause:** Your build uses version 2\.0 of the Ubuntu standard image and a runtime is not specified in the buildspec file\.
+**Possible cause:** Your build uses version 2\.0 or later of the Ubuntu standard image and a runtime is not specified in the buildspec file\.

 **Recommended solution:** If you use the `aws/codebuild/standard:2.0` CodeBuild managed image, you must specify a runtime version in the `runtime-versions` section of the buildspec file\.
 For example, you might use the following buildspec file for a project that uses PHP: